-It’s fairly obvious then, that businesses were doing the equivalent of buying snowploughs and waiting for it to snow.
-If it did, their money was well spent, and if it didn’t it was wasted.
-Unlike snowploughs, keeping IT resources running all the time required staff, sometimes whole departments of them.
-And as businesses migrated more of their activities, putting everything from accounting to human resources onto servers, the costs increased even more.
-It was convenient, but that convenience came at a price.
+It was like businesses were buying snow ploughs and waiting for it to snow.
+If it did, then they spent their money well – if not, they wasted it.
+But keeping IT resources running all the time required staff.
+And as businesses migrated more activities, putting everything onto servers, the costs further increased.
+It was convenient, but at a price.

-Against this background then, the introduction of the cloud was a paradigm shift.
-It came about when some major companies realized that they were maintaining a lot of servers that they didn’t always use.
-Someone had the bright idea of networking all of these idle resources and renting them to others.
-It’s this networking of them that represented such a departure from the old model of renting space on an individual machine.
-The extreme interconnectedness that became available now meant that scalable cloud hosting was possible.
+Thus, the introduction of the cloud was a paradigm shift.
+It came when major companies realized they were maintaining lots of servers they didn’t always use.
+When someone had the bright idea of networking all of these idle resources and renting them to others.

-Scalability turned hosting into more of a utility like gas or electricity, because just like them, companies were now able to dial up or dial down their usage according to need.
-Instead of paying for lots of redundant machinery, they would now only pay for the disc space and CPU cycles that they actually used.
-The service could dynamically respond to demand, and you they were charged accordingly.
-Scalability in cloud hosting gave companies the option to change the type and number of processors used when the workload demanded it, then restore the system to its original configuration once usage had dropped back again.
+Scalability turned hosting into a utility, because you could now dial usage up or down according to your needs.
+Instead of paying for lots of redundant machinery, you would now only pay for the disk space and CPU cycles you actually used.
+Scalability in cloud hosting gave companies the option to change the type and number of processors their workload demanded.
+Then restore the system to its original configuration once usage dropped back again.

 Cloud hosting management today

-As with any new industry, cloud hosting has taken time to catch on, but mass adoption has made it the norm.
-Companies can now take advantage of whatever they need, from a single server all the way up to entire data centres.
+Like any new industry, cloud hosting took its time to catch on but is now the norm.
+Companies can now take advantage of what they need, from a single server to entire data centers.

 There are now many scalable cloud-based services available – Infrastructure-as-a-Service (IaaS); Platform-as-a-Service (PaaS); Software-as-a-Service (SaaS); Storage-as-a-Service (STaaS); Security-as-a-Service (SECaaS); Data-as-a-Service (DaaS); Database-as-a-Service (DBaaS); Test Environment-as-a-Service (TEaaS); Desktop Virtualization and API-as-a-Service (APIaaS), to name just a few.

-Players such as Amazon Web Services (AWS), Microsoft Azure and Google, offer scalable public clouds, along with ‘Private Clouds’ (more akin to the old ‘intranet’ model) which can only be accessed by staff with the correct permissions.
-Hybrid services have also been developed to offer businesses cloud scalability blended with existing hardware and infrastructure.
+What’s more, players like Amazon Web Services (AWS), Microsoft Azure and Google offer scalable public clouds.
+Along with ‘Private Clouds’ (more akin to the old ‘intranet’ model) which only staff can access with the correct permissions.
+Hybrid services now offer businesses cloud scalability blended with existing hardware and infrastructure.

-A five-hour outage had also occurred in September 2015, and while these are relatively small occurrences compared to the uptime from AWS, it was a wake-up call.
-Businesses were suddenly made aware of what could go wrong and have had to balance the benefits of scalability against the possibility for disruption.
+While these are relatively small occurrences compared to AWS uptime, it was a wake-up call.
+Businesses were suddenly aware of what could go wrong.
+And have since then had to balance the benefits of scalability against the possibility for disruption.

-As well as the potential for disruption, businesses have had to come to terms with the fact that even though large providers can offer scalable services, cloud-based software also has the potential to go wrong.
-Poorly designed software can continue to consume resources over time, which raises the cost of cloud-based convenience considerably.
-Some companies have experienced this and reverted to on-site solutions, knowing that for all their inconvenience they are more easily manageable.
+Besides potential disruption, cloud-based software also has the potential to go wrong.
+Poorly-designed software can continue to consume resources over time, raising the cost of cloud-based convenience considerably.
+Some companies experienced this and reverted to on-site solutions, because they were easily manageable, albeit inconvenient.

-The Cloud’s promise of apparent predictability, scalability, and reduced costs have been a major draw for Start-up companies.
-However, many have been burdened with costs which turned out to be anything but predictable.
-Even the likes of large companies such as Uber have moved their information off the cloud now due to excessive costs.
+The Cloud’s promises of predictability, scalability, and reduced costs have been a major draw for start-ups.
+However, many endured costs which weren’t at all predictable.
+Even large companies like Uber have moved their information off the cloud because of excessive costs.

-For some companies, it still makes good business sense to operate physical servers.
-The costs are fixed, and the boxes are on site, not way off in a data centre somewhere.
-The truth is that to be cost-effective, scalable solutions need to be carefully managed, and careful management costs money too.
+For some, it still makes sense to operate physical servers.
+The costs are fixed, and the boxes are on-site, not way off in a data center somewhere.
+However, the truth is that to be cost-effective, scalable solutions need to be carefully managed.
+And careful management costs money too.

 Server Management Software for Cloud Hosting

-Managing scalable cloud services can be made much easier by using automation software such as Plesk Onyx.
-It works with Linux and Windows-based hosting service providers to give server administrators a much simpler way to manage and administrate websites and virtual machines.
-Plesk automates a wide variety of tasks and is certified to run on the largest cloud players such as Amazon AWS, Microsoft Azure, Google Cloud and all major virtualization and container platforms.
+Managing scalable cloud services can be much easier with automation software like Plesk Onyx.
+Working with Linux and Windows hosting providers, it gives server administrators a simpler way to manage websites and virtual machines.
+Plesk automates a wide variety of tasks.
+And runs on the largest cloud players: Amazon AWS, Microsoft Azure, Google Cloud and more major virtualization and container platforms.

 The Future of Scalability in the Cloud